sindrebenjamin/semester-project-2/README.md

 [![Automated E2E Testing](https://github.com/sindrebenjamin/semester-project-2/actions/workflows/e2e-test.yml/badge.svg)](https://github.com/sindrebenjamin/semester-project-2/actions/workflows/e2e-test.yml)

 ## Description
-This is a fictional auction app.
+This is a fictional online auction app.
 You can create a user by making up a @stud.noroff.no email and filling out the other required fields.
 Once you have a user, you can create listings and bid on other users' listings.

 ## Assignment Brief
 An auction site is looking to launch a website where users can add items to be bid on and bid on items other users have put up for auction.
 When a new user joins the website, they are given 1000 credits to use on the site.
 They can get credits by selling items and use credit by buying items.
 Non-registered users can search through the listings, but only registered users can make bids on listings.